AI decisioning in CRM

 The Decisions Behind the Decisions

-AI Decisioning in CRM — Full Session Recording
+AI Decisioning in CRM — Full Webinar Recording

-The full recorded session from our recent event series on AI decisioning in CRM.
-Covers the four foundations, the causal measurement argument, and a worked example of how learning-led decisioning delivered 40%+ uplift in incremental revenue.
+The full recorded session covering the four foundations, the causal measurement argument, and a client case study that walks through how learning-led decisioning delivered 40%+ uplift in incremental revenue.

 Data Foundations in CRM

-A practical guide on the four foundations that determine whether your data supports better decisions today and AI decisioning tomorrow.
+A practical guide on the four foundations that determine how your data can better support decisions today and AI decisioning tomorrow.
 What good looks like, what gets in the way, and what to prioritise first.

 AI Readiness Checklist

-Five minutes.
-Four foundations.
-How many warning signs does your team recognise?
-A self-diagnostic tool with what good enough looks like, the common warning signs, a sanity-check prompt for each, and one pragmatic improvement you can make now.
+A self-diagnostic built around the four foundations.
+What good enough looks like, the common warning signs, a sanity-check question for each, and one pragmatic improvement you can make now.

 Creating the Learning Layer